openstack-infra/zuul/doc/source/zuul.rst

     *email_filter*
     This is used for any event.
-It takes a regex applied on the performer email, i.e Gerrit account email address.
+It takes a regex applied on the performer email, i.e. Gerrit account email address.
 If you want to specify several email filters, you must use a YAML list.
 Make sure to use non greedy matchers and to escapes dots!
     Example: ``email_filter: ^.*?@example\.org$``.